Why MS Dhoni and Virat Kohli are the 'coolest' in cricket

-Like the West Indies of yesteryear, Dhoni and Kohli are now the coolest cats of cricket
+Michael Jeh believes that like the evergreen West Indies team of yesteryear, India's captain Mahendra Singh Dhoni and vice-captain Virat Kohli are now the finest in the game

 Brisbane: T20 cricket is not usually an art form associated with subtlety and understatement.
 The nature of the beast lends itself to cricketers and situations that scream "look at me" in a very Gen Y sort of way.
 Yet, there were so many hidden gems from Bangladesh that may have gone unnoticed.